wojdyr/fityk/doc/getstarted.rst

    :alt: Add-Peak Mode
    :class: icon

 The status bar shows a hint of what the mouse does in the current mode.
+Hovering the pointer in the right-hand side of it shows a tooltip with more details.

 Finally, the **input field** and the **output window** provide alternative, console-like way of interacting with the program.